MicroEJ/docs/SDK6UserGuide/buildVirtualDevice.rst

    ./gradlew buildVirtualDevice -PveePort="veePortName"

-If you want to add the property in IntelliJ IDEA :
+If you want to add the property in IntelliJ IDEA:

 - Go to ``Run`` > ``Edit Configurations...``.
 - Click on the ``+`` button and select ``Gradle``.